-The Impossible Burger contains an impressive amount of nutrients, as vitamins and minerals like iron, thiamine, zinc, niacin, riboflavin, and vitamin B12 are added during processing.
+The Impossible Burger contains an impressive amount of nutrients because vitamins and minerals are added during processing.
+These include:

-What really sets the Impossible Burger apart from other vegan and vegetarian foods enriched with iron is that it provides heme iron.
-Heme iron is better absorbed by your body than the non-heme iron you get from plant foods.
+One quality that really sets the Impossible Burger apart from other vegan and vegetarian foods enriched with iron is that it provides heme iron.
+Your body can better absorb heme iron than the non-heme iron you typically get from plant foods (

-Moreover, soy leghemoglobin has been shown to have an equivalent bioavailability to the iron found in meat, making it a potentially important source of highly absorbable iron for those who don’t consume animal products (
+Moreover, soy leghemoglobin has been shown to have the same bioavailability as the iron found in meat, so it’s a potentially important source of highly absorbable iron for those who don’t consume animal products (

-The iron in the Impossible Burger has been approved by the FDA for use in food, although it's long-term safety is still unknown.
+The iron in the Impossible Burger is FDA-approved for use in food, although its long-term safety is still unknown.

 Suitable for plant-based diets

 The Impossible Burger is a good choice if you enjoy the taste of beef burgers but want to limit your intake of animal products.